drupalprojects/zeropoint/README.txt

 -------------------------------------------------------------------------+
 Prior to copying the new files go to admin/build/themes/settings/zeropoint and change the theme development settings to "rebuild theme registry on every page".
-Then clear the Drupal cache and deactivate the "ebuild theme registry on every page" option.
+Then clear the Drupal cache and deactivate the "rebuild theme registry on every page" option.
 It is always a good idea to refresh the browser cache (CTRL+F5 or browser's refresh button).